-Eligible students are sophomores, juniors, and seniors.
+Eligible students are those that will be sophomores, juniors, and seniors in the following academic year.
 Compensation varies by position and is either a federal/campus work study or a stipend.
-The time committment is one school year for 4-10 hours a week.
-Applications for Change Corps are available in the spring semester.
+The time committment is one academic year for 4-10 hours a week.
+Applications for Change Corps are available now!

 ASB assistant leaders should be students passionate and interested in exploring a social or environmental issues, leading peers in a week of service, and raising money for the program.
 Eligible students are freshman, sophomores, juniors, and seniors.
 Assistan leaders will receive a stipend for their time.
 Applications will be availabe during mid-late September and has a time committment from October - April.